 7. Landmannalaugar and the Highlands

 Landmannalaugar and the Laugavegur trail are considered Iceland’s most famous destinations for hikers.
 It’s part of the larger area considered the Highlands of Iceland.
 If you’re exploring this area, you’ll want to check which areas are accessible and have accommodation open outside of the peak summer season.
-You’ll also want to look into an Iceland 4x4 camper rental if you plan on driving on the F-roads of the Highlands.
+You’ll also want to look into a 4x4 camper rental if you plan on driving on the F-roads of the Highlands.

 8. Vik and Iceland's Black Sand Beaches